alchian/Find-car-lines/writeup_template.md

 ![solidWhiteCurve_region_of_interest.jpg](https://github.com/alchian/Find-car-lines/blob/test_images/solidWhiteCurve_region_of_interest.jpg "solidWhiteCurve_region_of_interest.jpg")

 5th, I use cv2.HoughLinesP to find the lines in the same line.

-Minimum number of pixels making up a line here is 20.&Maximum gap in pixels between connectable line segments is 60. and draw the lines we find on the image ,we get the line image.
+The Minimum number of pixels making up a line here is 20.&Maximum gap in pixels between connectable line segments is 60. and draw the lines we find on the image ,we get the line image.

 ![solidWhiteCurve_line_image.jpg](https://github.com/alchian/Find-car-lines/blob/test_images/solidWhiteCurve_line_image.jpg "solidWhiteCurve_line_image.jpg")